Queensland Family History Society Inc

 • Agreed updates following further changes to the Act and Regulations

-• Agreed on further updates following final member consultation in November 2025
+• Agreed on further updates following the final member consultation in November 2025

-• Agreed the final proposed constitution and explanatory documents
+• Agreed on the final proposed constitution and explanatory documents

-The management committee agrees the final documents for distribution to members before the members' General Meeting on 24 March 2026.
+The management committee has unanimously agreed on the final documents for distribution to members before the members' General Meeting on 24 March 2026.

 Member feedback